Local candidate killed in Mexican Caribbean resort town

-CANCUN, Mexico — Mexican officials say a candidate for city council in the Caribbean resort of Isla Mujeres has died after being shot at a political event.
+CANCUN, Mexico — A candidate for city council in the Caribbean resort of Isla Mujeres has died after being shot at a political event, Mexican authorities said Tuesday.

-Quintana Roo state prosecutors said Tuesday that Rosely Magana died from her injuries the previous night.
-Magana was shot along with another party activist Saturday in the mainland portion of Isla Mujeres north of Cancun.
+Quintana Roo state prosecutors said Rosely Magana died late Monday, two days after being shot along with another party activist Saturday in the mainland portion of Isla Mujeres north of Cancun.

 Magana was a candidate for the ruling Institutional Revolutionary Party in the July 1 elections.